outlyer-net/resiliosync-user/README.md

 # resiliosync-user
 Small script to run Resilio Sync (formerly Bittorrent Sync) as an unprivileged user using initscript-like syntax.

+Hint: Add `btsync.user start` to the list of programs to run on login (and `btsync.user stop` to the list of programs to run on logout if your DE supports it to have Resilio Sync running while you're logged in).

 **NOTE**: For historic reasons the script is called `btsync.user`, if installed through the makefile an additional `rslsync.user` symbolic link will be created.

 **NOTE**: The `/sbin/start-stop-daemon` script is required to run this script.